 Columbus Day became a federal holiday in 1937, in part because of efforts by Roman Catholic Italian Americans.
 During the late 19th and early 20th century, members of the stigmatized ethnic and religious group successfully campaigned to establish a Columbus Day in order to place Catholic Italians, like Christopher Columbus, into American history.
 In doing so, they edged out people of Anglo-Saxon descent who wanted a federal holiday honoring Leif Erikson as the first European to reach the Americas.

-“Indigenous People’s Day represents a much more honest and fair representation of American values,” writes Killsback, who is a citizen of the Northern Cheyenne Nation of southeastern Montana.
+But decades later, the question of which European got here “first” is beside the point.
+“Indigenous Peoples' Day represents a much more honest and fair representation of American values,” writes Killsback, who is a citizen of the Northern Cheyenne Nation of southeastern Montana.

 Indigenous Peoples’ Day can’t fully address the erasure of Native American history from public education on its own.
-But it can help bring a focus to this history in schools, where many history textbooks leave out Native Americans or sanitize white colonizer’s treatment of them.
+But it offers a focus to this history in schools, where many history textbooks leave out Native Americans or sanitize white colonizer’s treatment of them.
 When the city of Austin adopted Indigenous Peoples’ Day in October 2017, the resolution stated that the city wanted to encourage schools to teach this history.